 Healthy Peanut Butter Cups

-These Healthy Peanut Butter Cups are a homemade Reese’s peanut butter cups version without any processed ingredients and taste even better than the real thing!
+These Healthy Peanut Butter Cups are the healthy Reese’s peanut butter cups version, without any processed ingredients and taste even better than the real thing!

 What you’ll Need to Make Healthy Peanut Butter Cups: